One of the reasons why is that fostering is not only hard work, it is also heart work.

 I often tell people that fostering is the hardest job one can do.
 One of the reasons why is that fostering is not only hard work, it is also heart work.
 Good foster parents place their entire heart into taking care of these children in need.
 Most understand that it is emotionally difficult and often traumatic for a child to move from home to home.
 It is important to also realize that it is emotionally difficult for the foster parent, as well.
 After all, you are losing a member of your family, and this can be traumatic, too.

-Dr. John DeGarmo has been a foster parent for 15 years, and he and his wife have had over 50 children come through their home.
-He is an international consultant to legal firms and foster care agencies, as well as an empowerment and transformational speaker and trainer on many topics about the foster care system.
+Dr. John DeGarmo is an international expert in parenting and foster care and is a TEDx Talk presenter.
+Dr. John is the founder and director of The Foster Care Institute.
+He has been a foster parent for 17 years, and he and his wife have had over 60 children come through their home.
+He is an international consultant to schools, legal firms, and foster care agencies, as well as an empowerment and transformational speaker and trainer for schools, child welfare, businesses, and non profit organizations.
 He is the author of several books, including Love and Mayhem: One Big Family’s Uplifting Story of Fostering and Adoption and writes for several publications.
 Dr. John has appeared on CNN HLN, Good Morning, America, ABC Freeform, and elsewhere, He and his wife have received many awards, including the Good Morning America Ultimate Hero Award.
 He can be contacted at drjohndegarmo@gmail, through his Facebook page, Dr. John DeGarmo, or at The Foster Care Institute.